m4rkw/linux-server-hardening-guide/README.md

 These are becoming all too common these days, good places to keep an eye on are:

 - Security mailing lists
-- Security podcasts like the excellent Risky Business - https://risky.biz
+- Security podcasts like the excellent [Risky Business](https://risky.biz)
 - Popular infosec people on twitter

 ## Use immutable backups

 Backup everything you care about on your servers to a remote object store such as S3 or B2.
 Both of these support object-locking, allowing you to specify a timeframe within which your backup objects cannot be modified or deleted.
 If someone compromises your server this gives you some protection against your machine being erased along with the backups.

 Also don't forget to encrypt your backups, don't just trust encrypted buckets.
-Rclone - https://rclone.org - is a great tool for backups and supports many cloud backends.
+[Rclone](https://rclone.org) - is a great tool for backups and supports many cloud backends.
 Also use zstd for compression as it's way faster than anything else.
 A simple way to create an encrypted backup would be something like:

 ````
 tar -cP --exclude=/dev/* --exclude=lost\+found/* --exclude=/media/* --exclude=/proc/* \